johnalison/obsidian-notes/Journal/30 October 2024 Wednesday.md

 - Try with 4 workers 10_000 chunksize ... looks like this is working... need to try condor
 - Trying to run on condor submitting from **cmslpc313**
 - Needed to add jet_clustering to transfered files... running... failed...
-- Trying with chunk size 5_000, recopied voms-proxy
+- Trying with chunk size 5_000, recopied voms-proxy...
+WORKED !!!... **175m51.908s**
+- [ ] Need clean files from previous failed jobs

 - [x] Migrate [[Classifier Studies]]
 - [x] Migrate cluster run 3